Chaotic many-body quantum dynamics, spectral correlations, and energy diffusion: Overview

 Turning to a system of many sites, although our results are less detailed than for two sites, we believe they nevertheless give a rather full picture of the regimes of behaviour for the SFF, and of energy dynamics at large times and distances.

-First, our derivation of a master equation [Eq.~\eqref{eq:master}] for transition probabilities, together with numerical results obtained from this equation and presented in Sec.~\ref{sec:mastersimulations}, show that the dynamics of energy density is diffusive in our model.
+First, our derivation of a master equation [Eq.~\eqref{eq:master}] for transition probabilities, together with numerical results obtained from this equation and presented in Sec.~\ref{sec:mastersimulations}, shows that the dynamics of energy density is diffusive in our model.
 While this conclusion is expected, we are not aware of a comparably controlled and detailed calculation of energy transport in a chaotic many-body quantum system.

-Second, a striking sequence of regimes in the behaviour of the SFF as a function of time is exposed by the links we have established between the master equation and the SFF, together with plausible assumptions about the behaviour of the transition probability, as we now discuss.
+Second, a striking sequence of regimes in the behaviour of the SFF as a function of time is exposed by the links we have established between the master equation and the SFF, together with plausible assumptions about the behaviour of the transition probability.
+We now discuss this, considering in turn the early time ($\lambda^2t \ll 1$), late time ($\lambda^2 t \gg 1$) and intermediate time ($\lambda^2t \sim 1$) regimes.